ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 # Repurposing the Encapsulation Format

-The encapsulated payload of an OHTTP request and response is a binary HTTP message {{BINARY}}.
-Client and target agree on this encapsulated payload type by specifying the media type "message/bhttp" in the HPKE encapsulation info string and HPKE export context string for request and response encapsulation, respectively.
+The encrypted payload of an OHTTP request and response is a binary HTTP message {{BINARY}}.
+Client and target agree on this encrypted payload type by specifying the media type "message/bhttp" in the HPKE info string and HPKE export context string for request and response encryption, respectively.

 Future specifications may repurpose the encapsulation mechanism described in
-{{hpke-encapsulation}}, provided that the content type of the encapsulated payload is appropriately reflected in the HPKE info and context strings.
-For example, if a future specification were to use the encapsulation mechanism in this specification for DNS messages, identified by the "application/dns-message" media type, then the HPKE info string SHOULD be "application/dns-message request" for request encapsulation, and the HPKE export context string should be "application/dns-message response" for response encapsulation.
+{{hpke-encapsulation}}, provided that the content type of the encrypted payload is appropriately reflected in the HPKE info and context strings.
+For example, if a future specification were to use the encryption mechanism in this specification for DNS messages, identified by the "application/dns-message" media type, then the HPKE info string SHOULD be "application/dns-message request" for request encryption, and the HPKE export context string should be "application/dns-message response" for response encryption.

 # IANA Considerations